whoiswillma/whoiswillma.github.io/index.md

 # Hi, my name is William 👋

 I'm an Augmented Reality Research Intern at Bosch.
-I enjoy solving problems in systems and natural language, and I have a fondness for interesting visualizations and clever math as well.
+I enjoy solving problems in systems and natural language, and I have a particular fondness for interesting visualizations and clever math as well.

 Outside of technology, I keep up with competitive video games, make arrangements of my favorite songs, and dabble in recreational mathematics.